 Saskatchewan began implementing its five-phase Re-Open Plan, which will gradually and slowly lift selected restrictions related to the COVID-19 pandemic.
 The Plan became effective with Phase 1 on Monday, May 4, 2020; Phase 2 effective on May 19, 2020, Phase 3 effective on June 8, 2020 and Phase 4 – Part One effective on June 22, 2020; and Phase 4 – Part Two effective on June 29, 2020.

-The new program announced on November 18 will become effective on November 19, providing eligible workers $400 a month for two months, regardless of income level, targeted to workers in long-term care facilities, personal care homes, integrated healthcare facilities (which include both long-term and short-term care) and for home care workers providing care to seniors in their own homes.
+The new program was announced on November 18, 2020, and became effective on November 19, 2020, which provided eligible workers $400 a month for two months, regardless of income level, targeted to workers in long-term care facilities, personal care homes, integrated healthcare facilities (which include both long-term and short-term care) and for home care workers providing care to seniors in their own homes.

-Application details, eligibility, and more program information will be published by the government in the coming days at: www.saskatchewan.ca/wage-supplement-program
+Application details, eligibility, and more program information published by the government was available at: www.saskatchewan.ca/wage-supplement-program

 People with questions about this program may also email stwsp@gov.sk.ca or call 1-800-667-6102 or 306-787-6645 in Regina.